syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 <th style="font-size:14px" width="100px">Solution
 </th>
 <td>
-To overcome this issue, we can install the chromium using the docker file and set the Blink Path as the installed chromium location.
+To resolve this issue, we can install the chromium using the docker file and set the Blink Path to the location where chromium is installed.
 <br><br>
 Docker File:<br><br>
 {% tabs %}